piripinui/image-detection-demo/README.md

 ### Tensorflow Server

 Download the original example from https://github.com/bourdakos1/Custom-Object-Detection before installing this repo.
-Create am empty directory to put this repo in but put the contents of the original example in that directory (in `Custom-Object-Detection`) before putting the contents of this repo in the same parent directory.
+Create an empty directory to put this repo in but put the contents of the original example in that directory (in `Custom-Object-Detection`) before putting the contents of this repo in the same parent directory.
 In this way you'll have the base example which will be overlaid with my modifications on top.

 For the image recognition services and Tensorflow generally, [Python](https://www.python.org/) 3.6.5 must be installed.
 Once installed, the environment needs to be adjusted to point at the relevant paths.